-The list of physical injuries associated with sheep handling and shearing is certainly an extensive one – from general strains and sprains to broken bones and muscle damage.
+The list of physical injuries associated with sheep handling and shearing is certainly an extensive one.
+For example, general strains and sprains, broken bones and muscle damage.
 These injuries stem from a range of causes including poor posture and technique, low level of fitness and poorly designed shearing shed set-ups.

 On top of this is the mental and emotional strain of working long hours, doing hard physical work.
 This is exacerbated when working conditions are less than ideal.

 So, it is important to review our shearing sheds to make sure they are providing a safe and pleasant working environment that minimises risk as much as possible or ‘reasonably practicable.’